thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 * Another for the `application/eat+cwt` media type with the `eat_profile` parameter equal to `tag:psacertified.org,2019:psa#legacy`

-The Content-Formats should be allocated from the (256-9999) range.
+The Content-Formats should be allocated from the First Come First Served range (10000-64999).

 ### Registry Contents